patriciogonzalezvivo/eyeo16/README.md

 Note:
 [live coding in the book; talk about interactivity]

-So together with the crafting of good metaphors that helps to explain concept.
+So together with the crafting the didactic metaphors.
 I found my self developing tools around the book.
-An ecosystem of apps that allows student to live code... helps them understand by tweaking and changing.
-Also tools that help them store, share and show their work.

-The live coding editor, was crucial.
-Let's people have a tangible experience of what they are doing.

-Also the fact that can be embebed was very important.
-Reducing the distance between the reading of a concept and the trying of it in code.
+The embebed live coding editor, was crucial.
+Shorts the distance from the reading of a concept to the trying it on code.

-The helpers to tweak and change variables was very helpful to make abstract concept more tangible.
+Also the little helpers to tweak and change variables was very helpful to make abstract concept more tangible.
 For example a vec3 can be a color, a position or direction.
 This concept are interchangeable in the shader.
 Because shaders are basically mathematical functions and vectors have that plasticity.

 I have a close relationship with this tools, not only because I made it, but also because I use a stand alone instance of it, in my regular bases.